 Although it’s technically part of the much longer Pacific Crest Trail (PCT), thru-hiking the JMT is an adventure in itself for the intrepid hiker.
 Anyone looking to hike this 211 mile (340km) trail, however, has to be prepared with the right gear to ensure that they thrive in the often harsh weather of Sierra Nevada.

-To help you plan for your upcoming thru-hike, here’s our ultimate John Muir Trail gear list.
-Each item on this list was chosen because it meets three key criteria for any thru-hike, namely :
+To help you plan for your upcoming thru-hike, here’s our ultimate JMT packing list.
+Each gear on this packing list was chosen because it meets three key criteria for any thru-hike, namely :

 - Lightweight.
 If you’re planning a thru-hike, you need to keep your pack weight at a minimum.
 Therefore, each piece of gear you choose needs to be relatively light to ensure it doesn’t hold you back.